View related sites

 CELTA courses are run by approved centres, based on specifications produced by Cambridge Assessment English.
 All courses have a minimum of 120 contact hours.

 You will cover five main topics as part of your CELTA course:

 You will be assessed throughout the course and there is no final examination.
 The two types of assessment are:

 You will complete four written assignments (each 750–1,000 words).
 These focus on:

-You can find a wide range of official Cambridge English support materials from Cambridge English Language Assessment and Cambridge University Press.
+You can find a wide range of official Cambridge English support materials from Cambridge Assessment English and Cambridge University Press.
 Support materials include coursebooks and practice tests and include materials in both print and digital formats.

 The CELTA Course includes a range of material and helpful advice about CELTA.

 To get the CELTA certificate, you must meet the criteria for both the teaching practice and written assignments.
 You can pass with three different grades: Pass ‘A’, Pass ‘B’ and Pass.